What is Radio Jockeying?: Course Fees 2025, Subjects, Top Colleges, Admissions

 No, there is no specific entrance exams for the programme.
 But, to get admissions to few colleges like Apeejay Institute of Mass Communication, IIMC, XIC and more, they have their own entrance exams like IIMC Entrance Exam, XIC OET and more.

-Radio Jockey Syllabus
+Radio Jockey Course Syllabus

-Given below are some common topics covered under the Radio Jockeying courses.
+Given below are some common topics covered under the Radio Jockey courses.
 Other than the topics mentioned in the table below, the institutes also conduct various live projects to expose students to their future in this field.
 Practical knowledge helps students prepare better for the job.

-Radio Jockeying Subjects | ||
+| Radio Jockey Course Subjects | ||

-Voice Technique and Modulation | Production (Pre and Post) | Communication skill development |
+| Voice Technique and Modulation | Production (Pre and Post) | Communication skill development |

-Music Programming | Transmission System | Learning of Media Tools |
+| Music Programming | Transmission System | Learning of Media Tools |

-Radio Journalism | Working of Broadcast and System Console | Fundamentals of Radio Jockeying |
+| Radio Journalism | Working of the Broadcast and System Console | Fundamentals of Radio Jockeying |

-Console Training | Experience in Transmission System | Music programming training |
+| Console Training | Experience in Transmission System | Music programming training |

-Use of Microphones | OB Recording & Live shows | Radio Audience measurement system |
+| Use of Microphones | OB Recording & Live shows | Radio Audience Measurement System |

 Note: The information is sourced from external sources and may vary.